-Lastly, Dr. Easter provided some comments in light of the arrival of a new chancellor in the coming months, and stated that the Urbana campus is a top-ranked campus because of the eagerness of faculty members and administrators to embrace innovation and their willingness to take bold risks.
+Lastly, Dr. Easter provided some comments in light of the arrival of a new chancellor in the coming months and stated that the Urbana campus is a top-ranked campus because of the eagerness of faculty members and administrators to embrace innovation and their willingness to take bold risks.
 He expressed concern that budget challenges will lead to a risk-adverse environment, noted what the campus is doing today that will be regarded as pivotal in the future, and discussed areas of opportunity.
 Using studies of health as an example, he described the progression and development of the Division of Biomedical Sciences and the Illinois Interdisciplinary Health Sciences Initiative, the increased interest in health-related majors among students, and support for biomedical research.
-He mentioned progress in conducting collaborative work between the Chicago and Urbana campuses, and he recognized the efforts of Dr. Joe G.N.
-Garcia and Dr. Lawrence A. Schook in this effort.
-He also discussed the field of cyber security as an area of potential opportunity, and stated that this area could bring research funding to the State.
+He mentioned progress in conducting collaborative work between the Chicago and Urbana campuses, and he recognized the efforts of Dr. Garcia and Dr. Schook in this effort.
+He also discussed the field of cybersecurity as an area of potential opportunity and stated that this area could bring research funding to the State.
 In addition, he mentioned the importance of the University's presence in China.
 He concluded his comments by wishing success to the next chancellor at Urbana.
 Chancellor Easter's presentation was followed by a round of applause.

-Discussion followed, and Mr. Kennedy asked why the Stewarding to comment and participate.
+Discussion followed, and Mr. Kennedy asked why the Stewarding Excellence initiative was so successful.
+Chancellor Easter asked Dean Dutta to respond, and Dr. Dutta said that its success was based on its transparency, and he provided additional details about the process, emphasizing the many opportunities for constituents to comment and participate.
 He said the process for evaluating doctoral programs is different than the one used for the Stewarding Excellence initiative, and he told the Board about some aspects of that evaluation process, noting that this is the first time the doctoral programs at Urbana have undergone a thorough evaluation.